durgadas311/cpnet-z80/DEVEL.md

 When starting work, create a side branch to contain the work.
 In these examples, that branch is called "newbranch".
+These examples are for using the git commandline interface.
+Other interfaces to git should have equivalent commands, or even provide a direct commandline interface.

 1. Ensure your clone "master" branch is up-to-date
 ```